uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 Implementing a taskomatic simple java job should be sufficient as we need only one task which run at a certain point in time.

+We will create Views in the main Uyuni Database which prepare the data.
+The job should just query all and insert the data into the reporting DB.
+We will get schema errors in case the schema of the main Uyuni Database change.

 As we design this feature to be ready to use an external database for reporting, we do not use materialized views.

 ## Scheduled job: collect remote data
-We also have an additional taskomatic job which collect the data from all the managed Uyuni servers and insert them into the Hub Reporting Database which could be again an external DB.
+We also have an additional taskomatic job which collect the data from all peripheral Uyuni servers and insert them into the Hub Reporting Database which could be again an external DB.
 We must parallelize the jobs to be able to gather the data from all Servers even in a large environment.
 The goal is to get the data from 1000 Servers in maximal 3 hours.

-The job get the list of candidates from the Hub Database including the user and connection paramaters to the reporting databases of the managed Uyuni Servers.
+The job get the list of candidates from the Hub Database including the user and connection paramaters to the reporting databases of the peripheral Uyuni Servers.

+The reporting DB does not use own ID columns with own sequences.
+To keep things simple we will remove all rows for the Uyuni Server identified by its `mgm_id` and insert all which we get new from the it.
+In case we see performance problems we need to re-think this approach and need to implement a more inteligent mechanism.

 ## Consistency during upgrade
 The database schema on the Hub and the Uyuni Servers might differ as not all server might be updated